amanagr/zulip/templates/zerver/help/add-gifs-in-your-message.md

 * If you don't see the GIPHY icon or if you see an error in the GIFHY popover, your API key maybe incorrect.
-Please contact your administrator to check if the GIPHY API key is correct.
+Please contact your administrator to check if the GIPHY API key is correct or follow instructions [here](https://zulip.readthedocs.io/en/latest/production/giphy-gif-integration.html) to enable the integration.

 * If your GIFs only appear as links after sending them, check if [**Show previews of uploaded and linked images**](/help/allow-image-link-previews)